Points/interview-test-server/README.md

 Please timebox your solution to one day total.

-* Implement your solution using JavaScript or Python.
+* Implement your solution using a language agreed upon by your hiring manager.
 * Include comments where you feel that they would be helpful.
 * Include a README with instructions on how setup, run, and test the application.
 * Include unit tests.